 Payment can be in a lump sum or a specified amount for various inpatient and outpatient services.
 For example, a policy may specify that it will pay $350 for a chest x-ray or $250 to have a broken leg set.

-Hospital indemnity plans are meant to supplement your regular health insurance plan, not replace it.
+Hospital indemnity insurance plans are meant to supplement your regular health insurance plan, not replace it.
 These plans are not nearly as comprehensive as stand-alone health insurance plans, and they can expose you to unlimited out-of-pocket costs in the event of a serious medical event.

 - Visits to out-of-network specialists